NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 bundle-adjusted images, it may be preferable to create a DEM from that one and use it for alignment to the reference DEM.

-There are occasions in which the alignment transform is still slightly inaccurate.
-Then, one can refine the cameras using the reference terrain as a constraint in bundle adjustment::
+If the images project reasonably well, but there are still some small registration errors, one can refine the cameras using the reference terrain as a constraint in bundle adjustment::

     mkdir -p ba_align_ref